Anne de Montmorency, 1st Duke of Montmorency: Provence campaign

-Entry into Piemonte
+Entry into Piedmont

-Montmorency arrived in Lyon, and was established by the king as the new lieutenant-general of French Piemonte.
+Montmorency arrived in Lyon, and was established by the king as the new lieutenant-general of French Piedmont.
 He had with him a force of 10,000 French infantry, 10,000 Italians, 14,000 Swiss, 12,000 landsknechts and 1,400 men-at-arms.
 The force was technically under the command of the dauphin Orléans, but Montmorency led the army in actuality.
-By this time, October, France only held Turin, Pinerolo and Savigliano in Piemonte, the towns were being besieged by del Vasto.
+By this time, October, France only held Turin, Pinerolo and Savigliano in Piedmont, the towns were being besieged by del Vasto.
 Montmorency left Besançon on 23 October towards the pass de Susa which was held by Cesare Maggi with 6,000 men.
 Montmorency forced the passage.
 This success caused del Vasto to break off his sieges of the final French held towns and cities.
-The combined French army then began sieging back the towns of Piemonte, with François himself joining the army soon thereafter.
-He had by now had success in negotiations with the Emperor, and wanted to secure as much of Piemonte as possible prior to a truce coming into force.
+The combined French army then began sieging back the towns of Piedmont, with François himself joining the army soon thereafter.
+He had by now had success in negotiations with the Emperor, and wanted to secure as much of Piedmont as possible prior to a truce coming into force.
 By November del Vasto had been compelled to retreat across the Po.
 On 27 November 1537 a three month truce was declared in Italy, del Vasto and Montmorency met to discuss the minutiae and agreed that each side would maintain in Italy the troops necessary to garrison their respective towns, and send other forces away.